jetbrains-academy/kotlin-course-template/README.md

 ## Course info configuration file

-The course info configuration file is a [course-info.yaml][file:course-info.yaml] file located in the root directory.
+The course info configuration file is the [course-info.yaml][file:course-info.yaml] file located in the root directory.
 It provides general information about the course, like description, language, etc.

 ```yaml